Warriors: Power of Three: Long Shadows

 When Sol persuades almost all of ShadowClan to give up belief in StarClan, Tawnypelt takes her kits Flamepaw, Tigerpaw, and Dawnpaw to ThunderClan, hoping to find refuge there, stating that she and her kits do not want to be part of a Clan that does not believe in StarClan.
 In hopes of helping ShadowClan regain their faith in their ancestors, the spirits of former ShadowClan leader Raggedstar and former ShadowClan medicine cat Runningnose beg Jaypaw for assistance.
 Jaypaw, along with Tigerpaw, Flamepaw, Dawnpaw, Hollyleaf, and Lionblaze, creates a fake sign from StarClan to show Blackstar that StarClan is real.
 Blackstar is remains unconvinced until the fake sign becomes real, when the spirits of Raggedstar and Runningnose appear and tell Blackstar to send Sol away, and to regain his faith in StarClan.
 Blackstar is convinced and relays this message to his Clan.
 Tawnypelt and her kits then return to ShadowClan.

 An outbreak of greencough, a respiratory infection, begins in ThunderClan, but the Clan is short on supply of catmint, the treatment for greencough.
-ThunderClan's supply had been trampled during the battle during the events of Outcast.
+ThunderClan's supply had been trampled during the battle during the events of Eclipse.
 Jaypaw has a dream telling him where there is a fresh supply: on WindClan territory.
 Jaypaw asks Lionblaze to steal the catmint from WindClan territory.
-Lionblaze initially refuses, afraid he will encounter Heatherpaw, whom he blames for WindClan's use of the tunnels during the attack in Outcast, because he has been having dreams where he kills her.
+Lionblaze initially refuses, afraid he will encounter Heatherpaw, whom he blames for WindClan's use of the tunnels during the attack in Eclipse, because he has been having dreams where he kills her.
 However, as the greencough gets worse, he relents.
 Lionblaze successfully retrieves the catmint, although he does have a tense encounter with Heatherpaw, now called Heathertail, in the process; however, he does not kill her as he does in his dreams.
 With the Clan's recovery from the greencough outbreak, Jaypaw is recognized for helping find the catmint, and finally receives his full medicine cat name, Jayfeather.